dariapilea/getting-cleaning-data/CodeBook.md

 subject - data set created by binding train and test data for subject<br>
 activity - data set created by binding train and test data for activity<br>
 features - data set created by binding train and test data for features<br>
-data - data set created by merging the training and the test sets for subject,activity,features (result of step 1)<br>
+data - data set created by merging the training and the test sets for subject,activity,features<br>
 name - list of column names for data set<br>
 mdata - subset of data containing only values of measurement of mean and std deviation<br>
 tidydata - final data set<br>